huangyoujianarch-source/YSM-Project/README.md

 ### ⚪ 5.
 Highly Engaged Users Are a Minority

-Although critical to program success, highly engaged participants represent only a small portion of the total population.
+Although critical to program success, highly engaged participants in goal-setting programs represent only a small portion of the total population.

-👉 The biggest opportunity lies in activating the non-participating majority.
+👉 The biggest opportunity lies in activating the non-participating in goal-setting programs majority.

 ---